-With the Company's funding now secure, and with a renewed focus on growth opportunities, the Board recognised a need to introduce more industry knowledge and experience to the Board.
-The Board was pleased to appoint Steven Hatch as a non-executive Director, who brings in excess of 20 years' experience from within the recruitment and human resources industry.
+With the company's funding now secure and a focus on growth opportunities, the Board recognised a need to bring more industry knowledge and experience to the Board.
+The Board was pleased to be able to appoint Steven Hatch as a non-executive Director, adding his over 20 years of experience from within the recruitment and human resource industry.